DataDog/hiring-engineers/answers.md

 ![my_metric Alert Warn](assets/my_metricAlert2.png)

 Additionally your team won't want their inbox filled while out of the office with any alerts that may occur.
 Datadog has got it covered with downtime scheduling.
 We've set this monitor to be down after 7pm resuming at 9am daily, and also Saturday and Sunday.
-Easily tag anyone on the team as needed to receive alerts and schedule downtime.
+Easily tag anyone on the team as needed to receive alerts and schedule downtime whether that be for general out of office days or holidays.

 ![Downtime Alert](assets/downtimeAlert.png)

 ## Collecting APM Data:

 Collecting data with Datadog's Application Performance Monitoring (APM) can be setup in a few steps.
 In our case I've set up a simple Flask application to demonstrate requests to our application via web browser.
 I've included a link to the dashboard below as well as a screen shot of the updated Timeboard showing request hits to the application.
 Depending on your service type Datadog has you covered with our extensive list of monitors.
-Utilize these services to trace any resource scoped to the specific endpoint desired.
+Utilize these services (Cache, Custom, DB, Serverless function, Web) to trace any resource scoped to the specific endpoint desired.

 [APM Dashboard](https://app.datadoghq.com/dashboard/5zd-pe7-2dx/stevens-timeboard-thu-nov-18-25111-pm?from_ts=1637683991751&to_ts=1637684291751&live=true)